Chethans18/DevTinder/backend/homework.md

-write logic to handle api calls (get ,post,put. delete) use of regex in routes reading querry params and reading the params
+write logic to handle api calls (get ,post,put. delete) use of regex in routes reading querry params and reading the params write a auth middleware for admin and for all the user routes except login